 Snow Berry is a heritage variety producing masses of small unique creamy-yellow fruit.
 A very productive variety with long trusses bearing up to 50 fruits per truss, with a classic flavour.
 Good outdoor/greenhouse variety and plants need supporting.

 Sungold.
 A variety regarded as one of the best tasting salad tomatoes.
-Vigorous plants produce small delicious orange coloured fruits on long trusses.
+Vigorous plants produce small deliciously sweet orange coloured fruits on long trusses.
+Also extremely prolific.
+Ideal for the lunchbox and salads.
+Available from Kings Seeds (UK).

 Tigerella….This particular tomato has a striped skin which gives it a highly distinctive eye-catching appearance.